simonsobs/ocs/docs/user/ocs_util.rst

     ports:
       - 8880:8880

-Then on docker-compose up, the ocs-util docker will automatically start up a jupyter server on port 8880, with a password "password".
+Then on docker-compose up, the ocs-util container will automatically start up a Jupyter Lab server on port 8880, with a password "password".
 To change the port, you can change the ``JUPYTER_PORT`` environment variable, and change the ``ports`` entry to expose your chosen port.